lisa-wm/entropybaseduq/README.md

 ## Publication

-This repository contains the experiment code required to generate the results presented in our submission to [UAI2023](https://www.auai.org/uai2023/).
+This repository contains the experiment code required to generate the results presented in our submission to [UAI2023](https://www.auai.org/uai2023/):

+L. Wimmer, Y. Sale, P. Hofman, B. Bischl & E. Hüllermeier:
+"Quantifying Aleatoric and Epistemic Uncertainty in Machine Learning:
+Are Conditional Entropy and Mutual Information Appropriate Measures?"

 Link to arXiv: TBD

 ## Code